csalt-research/perturb-predict-paraphrase/README.md

 $ CUDA_VISIBLE_DEVICES=0 sh get_pseudo_labels.sh
 ```

-Code for the paraphraser will be uploaded soon.
+### Paraphraser

+Refer to our paper for how to create a dataset for the paraphraser model.
+The code to train, and perform inference on the BART paraphraser can be found [here](https://github.com/ThilinaRajapakse/simpletransformers/tree/master/examples/seq2seq/paraphrasing).

+### 1M unlabeled images

+Follow [https://github.com/ruotianluo/GoogleConceptualCaptioning](https://github.com/ruotianluo/GoogleConceptualCaptioning) for dataset creation and handling.

 ## References
 1. https://github.com/ruotianluo/self-critical.pytorch